 In this section we axiomatize the valid formulas of BPL, thus pinning down the modal logic of basic powers.
 Our system is a gentle modification of instantial neighborhood logic, and the key step of the completeness proof is to verify that the conditions characterizing basic powers can be captured by suitable axioms.

-As axioms and rules for BPL, we take all propositional tautologies, modus ponens, uniform substitution plus the principles displayed in Figures 5 and 6:
+As axioms and rules for BPL, we take all propositional tautologies, modus ponens, uniform substitution plus the following principles:

 Theorem 6.1.
 The displayed axioms and rules for BPL are sound and complete.